 A: Yes!
 Each bedroom has 2 beds and we encourage folks to bring their own support person with them if at all possible.
 In the same way that we have a phone call with all potential Guests to make sure we’re the right place for them to recover, we also ask many questions about a potential caretaker to make sure they too are appropriate for and will be comfortable at Quest House.

 Q: AM I REQUIRED TO HAVE A CARETAKER IN ORDER TO STAY @ QUEST HOUSE?

 A: All Guests having phallus construction surgery (microsurgery) must arrange for a caretaker to be with them for a minimum of 2 weeks following their discharge from the hospital.
 Meta folks need a caretaker for a minimum of 10 days.
 Your support person can be a partner, friend, family member, or another caretaker that we help identify for you.
 Quest House also collaborates with T4T Caregiving, a trans-run business that provides caretaking services to post-op folks.

 Q: ARE THE MEDICAL SUPPLIES IN THE HOUSE FREE?

 A: Yes!
-Our medical supplies have been generously donated by previous guests, as well as folks who haven’t stay with us, but have had surgery in the area and wanted their extra supplies to go to the folks that would be next in line.
-Our supplies are inventoried, rotated regularly, and checked for expiration dates.
-Anything designed for multi use (scissors, thermometers, tweezers, etc) have protective sleeves, thoroughly sterilized between guests or are sent home with folks when they leave.
+Our medical supplies have either been purchased with QH funds or generously donated by previous Guests, as well as folks who haven’t stay with us, but have had surgery in the area and wanted their extra supplies to go to folks who are next in line.

 Q: DO I NEED TO BRING ANY MEDICAL SUPPLIES SINCE THERE IS A WHOLE CLOSET FULL OF THEM?